CaskProtocol/cask-lightpaper/developer-docs/webhook-bridge.md

 ### Subscription ID

-The `subscriptionId` parameter is a unique 32 byte hexadecimal value representing the subscription instance.
+The `subscriptionId` field is a unique 32 byte hexadecimal value representing the subscription instance.
 It is also the NFT tokenId of the subscription, and in some online tools will be formatted as a uint256 value instead of a hexadecimal value.